Completeness

 Complete Metric Spaces

-Theorem: Cauchy Criterion for Completeness A metric space \(X\) is said to be complete if and only if every Cauchy sequence in \(X\) converges in \(X\).
+Theorem: Cauchy Criterion for Completeness A metric space \(X\) is complete if and only if every Cauchy sequence in \(X\) converges in \(X\).

 Insight: Why Completeness Matters in Machine Learning